vishalkansal/google-books-api-nested-data-structures/README.md

-# Arrays and Hashes in API Data
+# Arrays and Hashes in API Data.

 APIs or Application Programming Interfaces are used to get and send data between apps.
 Think of them as a secret developer access to apps that most non-technical users would never be able to access.
 APIs are useful because they provide us with data and functionality that we can integrate into our own programming.